mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 **HOTP scala implementation**

 HOTP generation is quite tedious, therefore for simplicity, we will use a java library, [otp-java](https://github.com/BastiaanJansen/otp-java) by Bastiaan Jansen.
 First, we'll need to acquire a secret key.
-The library provides a mechanism to generate this.
+The library provides a mechanism to generate this:

 ```scala
 import com.bastiaanjansen.otp.*